pupil-labs/pupil-docs/alpha-lab/phone-neon/index.md

 <Youtube src="gp5O1uskDME"/>

-What catches your attention and how do you visually navigate through the interface/page of a mobile app?
-This article shows you the tools you can use to address these questions.
+What catches your attention and how do you visually navigate through the interface of a mobile app?
+In this article, we use Neon, our wearable eye tracker, and all the other tools you need to address these questions.

 ## Gaze Behaviour During Mobile App Engagement

-Researchers in fields such as UI/UX and neuromarketing frequently investigate user visual engagement with mobile applications.
-Wearable eye tracking is sometimes used for this purpose as it can provide valuable insights into user experience during mobile browsing.
-In this article, we used our latest wearable eye tracker, Neon, to capture and analyse users' viewing behaviour when focusing on small icons and features of mobile applications.
+UI/UX and neuromarketing researchers frequently investigate users visual engagement with mobile apps.
+Wearable eye tracking can provide valuable insights into user experience during mobile browsing.
+In this article, we used Neon, to capture and analyse users' viewing behaviour when focusing on small icons and features within a mobile app.
+We employed both quantitative and qualitative analyses to address these questions.

 ## Overcoming Usability Challenges With Neon